 To qualify for an endorsement in Environmental Science, a student must be a Biology or Chemistry or Geography or Geology major and complete the 360 points requirements for the Bachelor of Science.
-Of those 360 points, 255 points must come from the courses listed below and meet the following requirements:
+Of those 360 points, students must complete successfully the required courses listed under Sections A and B below.